mediafly/extensions-documentation/interactives.md

-### mflyInit (DEPRECATED)
+### mflyInit (*deprecated*)

 <b>PLEASE NOTE</b>: mflyInit is deprecated.
 We have discovered that, as content libraries become incredibly large, mflyInit consumes an excessive amount of memory.
-As a result, we strongly suggest using mfly://data/folder and mfly://data/item to selectively construct the hierarchy that is needed at that time.
+As a result, we strongly suggest using mflyCommands.getFolder() and mflyCommands.getItem() to selectively construct the hierarchy that is needed at that time.

 The app calls this function when the app launches an Interactive.
 The parameter is a dictionary of JSON objects that represent a flattened version of the full hierarchy of folders and items available to the user.
 The key of each entry is the item/folder slug.
 Each entry for folders contains a JSON Array called “items”, which contains an array of slugs that are children of this folder.